colin-c/Fall-Hacks/README.md

 1. Install all the required documents
 2. Locate the Extension settings within Google Chrome
 3. Enable developer mode and select the folder containing all the required documents
-4. Pin to dashboard and open
+4. Pin to dashboard and open the extension